teragramgius/GherryPlus/docs/index.md

 As designers, our role is to read the context and understand the needs of users, including those with extreme characteristics or limitations.
 However, it is crucial to recognize that human variety is vast, and people have their own adaptation strategies when faced with the complexities of the world and relationships.

-In the case of our caregiving app, we made a deliberate decision to focus on an extreme situation, such as individuals who struggle with managing their medications independently.
+In the case of our caregiving app, We made a deliberate decision to focus on an extreme situation, such as individuals who need extra support with memory and recognition.
 This decision influenced the choice not to include local activities and workshops in the app, considering the cognitive and visual load it may impose on users.

 To ensure accessibility, we utilized the Color Contrast Checker tool to verify that the colors used in the app have sufficient contrast for readability.
 This tool helps us ensure that the app's design meets the necessary accessibility standards, making it easier for users to engage with the app's content.